-Adults with Metastatic Malignant Melanoma
+Metastatic Malignant Melanoma (Adults)

-For patients with metastatic malignant melanoma, the recommended dose is 200 mg/m2 once daily for five days per 28 day cycle.
+For patients with metastatic malignant melanoma, the recommended dose is 200 mg/m^2 once daily for 5 days per 28-day cycle.

-Paediatric Patients with Recurrent Glioblastoma Multiforme or Anaplastic Astrocytoma
+Recurrent Glioblastoma Multiforme or Anaplastic Astrocytoma (Paediatric)

-In patients 3 years of age or older, temozolomide is administered orally at a dose of 200 mg/m2 once daily for five days per 28 day cycle.
-Paediatric patients previously treated with chemotherapy or craniospinal irradiation should receive an initial dose of 150 mg/m2 once daily for five days, with escalation to 200 mg/m2 once daily at the next cycle if there is no toxicity.
+In patients 3 years of age or older, temozolomide is administered orally at a dose of 200 mg/m2 once daily for 5 days per 28-day cycle.
+Paediatric patients previously treated with chemotherapy or craniospinal irradiation should receive an initial dose of 150 mg/m2 once daily for 5 days, with escalation to 200 mg/m2 once daily at the next cycle if there is no toxicity.

-The efficacy of temozolomide for the treatment of recurrent glioblastoma multiforme in patients who received the drug as concomitant/adjuvant treatment has not been established.
+The efficacy of temozolomide for the treatment of recurrent glioblastoma multiforme, in patients who received the drug as concomitant/ adjuvant treatment has not been established.

-In patients with recurrent glioblastoma multiforme/anaplastic astrocytoma or metastatic melanoma, temozolomide can be continued until disease progression or for a maximum of two years.
+In patients with recurrent glioblastoma multiforme/anaplastic astrocytoma or metastatic melanoma, temozolomide can be continued until disease progression or for a maximum of 2 years.

-4.3 CONTRAINDICATIONS
+4.3.
+CONTRAINDICATIONS